-Polishing Kunzite (Spodumene)
+Polishing Kunzite Advice

-If you have to saw, use a high quality thin blade and a saw with as little vibration as possible.
+If you have to saw, use a high-quality thin blade and a saw with as little vibration as possible.
 Leave plenty of room from where you saw to where you want to cut the stone out of.